LoGoColor: Local-Global 3D Colorization for 360{\deg} Scenes: Experiments

-\paragraph{Implementation details.} We implement our method using the PyTorch framework, based on the official 3DGS implementation.
+We implement our method using the PyTorch framework, based on the official 3DGS implementation.
 We train the initial single-channel 3DGS model for 30K iterations.
-For the scene decomposition, we empirically set the number of subscenes $K=4$ for the Tanks and Temples and Mip-NeRF 360 datasets, and $K=1$ for the LLFF dataset.
+For the scene decomposition, we empirically set the number of subscenes $K=4$ for unbounded datasets, and $K=1$ for the forward-facing dataset.
 For our multi-view colorization model $\Phi_{MV}$, we fine-tune the pre-trained SD-Turbo model~\cite{sauer2024adversarial} by integrating the reference mixing layer from~\cite{difix3d}.
 We train $\Phi_{MV}$ for 25K iterations using the AdamW optimizer~\cite{loshchilovdecoupled} with a constant learning rate $2 \times 10^{-5}$.
-For our fine-tuning loss $\mathcal{L}_{\text{fine-tune}}$, we set the perceptual weight to $\lambda_{\text{LPIPS}} = 1.0$.
+For our fine-tuning loss $\mathcal{L}_{\text{fine-tune}}$, we set the perceptual weight to $\lambda_{\text{LPIPS}} = 1.0$ and $\lambda_{\text{Gram}} = 0.5$.
 For our fine-tuning dataset, we utilize two sources, which are mixed during training: \begin{itemize} \item DL3DV-10K-Benchmark~\cite{ling2024d13dv}: Used to train multi-view referencing.
-We select one reference view from each scene and set others as grayscale inputs, yielding 4,920 input pairs. \item Flickr8k~\cite{hodosh2013flickr8k}: Used to learn the color distribution for image-to-image translation.
+We select one reference view from each scene and set others as grayscale inputs, yielding 4,920 input pairs across 112 scenes. \item Flickr8k~\cite{hodosh2013flickr8k}: Used to learn the color distribution for image-to-image translation.
 We apply random crops at 80-100\% of the original scale, yielding 8,000 input pairs. \end{itemize} We use DDColor~\cite{kang2023ddcolor} as our plug-and-play image colorization model $\mathcal{F}$.
 The final 3D color component optimization is run for 7K iterations.
 We provide further details in the supplementary material.